The canaries in a coal mine

 In other words when you look at startups of any stripe – from social media apps to fintech to anything else – look at the products.
 Look at what they’re saying.
 Look at where they’re selling.
 I’ve met countless Fitbit investors who still see growth in the cards when the Venn diagram of folks who have a Fitbit has already eclipsed the circle of folks who need one.
 I’d wager there’s an acquisition in the future of any company that exhibits that sort of behavior.
 That Fitbit is still standing in a field of dead fitness bands is a testament to their previous dedication to methodical releases, year-after-year.
 How long that can last is anyone’s guess.

 I’m not here to laugh over the corpse of August.
 I get no pleasure in seeing good ideas die.
-But it’s clear that with a little careful thought and a lot of attention you can see just where and when the next SV darling with skid off of Highway 1 and into the grass.
+But it’s clear that with a little careful thought and a lot of attention you can see just where and when the next SV darling will skid off of Highway 1 and into the grass.
 With August it was obvious.
 With others – Theranos, for example – it was far less so.
 But the signs are there, if we heed them.

 0